 1. Download the (Merlin) firmware for your router

 Here’s the Merlin firmware link for all supported routers.
+(And here’s the link for those in beta development).
 You want to download the latest Release version, though you can also try the beta if you want to be adventurous.

 (If you want to use stock firmware, Google the router’s model plus “firmware,” and you’ll find the download page for the router from Asus’s website.)